 Claudia has received numerous education and community awards having recently been named “Woman of the Year 2019” by Solo Mujeres Magazine, “2018 Women Who Mean Business” by the Houston Business Journal, “2018 Women on the Move” by Texas Executive Women, “2018 Mujeres Legendarias Houston” by Camara de Empresarios Latinos Houston, and accepted the “2019 Lyndon Baines Johnson Moral Courage Award” from the Holocaust Museum Houston on behalf of BakerRipley.

 She holds a Master of Education degree, a Bachelor of Arts degree in Political Science, as well as Principal and Superintendent Certifications.
 She also holds a Special Education Certification and English as a Second Language Certification from the Texas Education Agency, and a Education Executive Certification from Harvard University.

 Claudia is renowned for her expertise in child development, community engagement, and immigration policies.
 She has spoken as a subject matter expert at a number of conferences and has been featured in publications and articles produced by The Center for American Progress, The New York Times, The Wall Street Journal, The Urban Institute, and The Houston Chronicle.
 She is currently a Class C Director for the Federal Reserve Bank of Dallas and a member of the Board of Directors for the Alliance for Strong Families and Communities.

 Her experience of immigrating at the age of eight helped her to pursue her dreams and ignited a passion to help others pursue theirs.
-She is proud of her daughter who is currently at the University of Texas at Austin pursuing a degree in International Relations, and her son who is a Junior at Strake Jesuit in Houston.
+She is proud of her daughter who is currently at the University of Texas at Austin pursuing a degree in International Relations, and her son who is a Senior at Strake Jesuit in Houston.